At certain times in a woman's life, hormonal fluctuation is expected — during puberty, pregnancy, breastfeeding, and menopause, for example.

 Hormone replacement therapy (HRT) is a traditional option, particularly for menopausal women but studies linked it to higher rates of cancer and heart disease.
 However, we recommend more natural methods.
 After all, menopause is a normal, unavoidable part of life for women.

-Many natural health stores sell a progesterone cream, which can reduce symptoms of menopause, such as burning, itching, and dryness.
+Many natural health stores sell a natural progesterone cream, which can reduce symptoms of menopause.
 Many of these are made from Mexican wild yam root.
 The hormone is bioidentical to the one your body produces, and research indicates it is generally safe.

 Points to Remember